altheanuqui/AltheaNuqui/README.md

 ## About Me

 I am Althea Nuqui, a dedicated student with a proficiency in coding and a specialized skill set in database management.
 I excel in addressing intricate problems and formulating sophisticated solutions.
-My journey in the technology world began when I enrolled in the Bachelor of Science in Information Technology program.
+My journey in the tech world began when I enrolled in the Bachelor of Science in Information Technology program.

 ## Education